omerkadh/omerkadh.github.io/README.md

 - Discussions in the README are based on the referenced book, _Modern Technical Writing_ by Andrew Etter.

+- Thanks to Dipesh Shah, Ming Tai Lin, and Emmanuel Oguntola for the peer review and feedback.

 ## FAQ

 ### Why is Markdown better than a word processor?